Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-excel/microsoft-excel-quiz.md

 - [ ] `=VLOOKUP(J2,A$2:C$7,3,FALSE)`
 - [ ] `=VLOOKUP(J2,A2:C7,3,FALSE)`

-#### Q64. (answer needed) Which formula calculates the total value of a single row of cells across a range of columns?
+#### Q64.
+Which formula calculates the total value of a single row of cells across a range of columns?

 - [ ] `=SUBTOTAL(C1:Y15)`
 - [ ] `=SUM(15L:15Z)`